Supervision, control and monitoring

 One of the Authority’s key tasks is to prevent any negative impact of lotteries and gaming activities offered in Norway, and to maintain safeguards for problem gamblers.
 In addition, the Authority is tasked with ensuring that the income from gaming and lotteries is channelled to good causes.

-The Norwegian Gambling and Foundation Authority also holds other responsibilities that are not related to gambling policy, such as supervision and oversight of foundations as per the Foundations Act, the inspection of pyramid schemes and the administration of the VAT compensation scheme for voluntary organisations and associations and VAT reimbursement for sports facilities.
+The Norwegian Gambling and Foundation Authority also holds other responsibilities that are not related to gambling policy, such as supervision and oversight of foundations as per the Foundations Act and the administration of the VAT compensation scheme for voluntary organisations and associations and VAT reimbursement for sports facilities.

 Further information about the Norwegian Gambling and Foundation Authority’s work: About the Norwegian Gambling and Foundation Authority - lottstift EN